-- AFNR.HS.16.1.a Explain the evolution of floriculture throughout history and describe how history has influenced today's floriculture.
-AFNR.HS.16.1.b Compare and contrast the three levels of the floriculture industry (grower. - AFNR.HS.16.1.b Compare and contrast the three levels of the floriculture industry (grower, wholesaler, and retailer). - AFNR.HS.16.1.c Analyze today's world floral production and marketing methods and trends.
+AFNR.HS.16.1.a Explain the evolution of floriculture throughout history and describe how history has influenced today's floriculture.

+- AFNR.HS.16.1.b Compare and contrast the three levels of the floriculture industry (grower, wholesaler, and retailer). - AFNR.HS.16.1.c Analyze today's world floral production and marketing methods and trends.